EDIrb/EDI/README.md

 EDI.configure do |config|
   config.slack_incoming_webhook_url # Required, the Incoming Webhook for your slack chatroom config.job_default_channel # Defaults to #general, but you can specify a different Default Channel.
-This will be used if you don't specify a channel in the job end
+This will be used if you don't specify a channel in the job config.enable_keepalive # If you are on heroku, this will attempt to keep your dyno alive. end
 ```